bioinformaticsdotca/Metagenomics_2018/integrated_assignment.md

 cp -R /home/ubuntu/CourseData/metagenomics/integrated_assignment/mgs_output/ ./
 ```

-You won't have permissions to write to thi directory currently.
+You won't have permissions to write to this directory currently.
 Run this command to fix the
 permissions:

 ```